Elyft/Elyft-Messenger/README.md

 Android and Ios Elyft messenger repository

 # How to test the app
-If you want to test the application, turn your iphone to developper mode (https://beebom.com/how-enable-developer-mode-iphone/), and grap the last .ipa development release
+If you want to test the application, turn your iphone to developper mode (https://beebom.com/how-enable-developer-mode-iphone/), and grap the last .ipa development release.
+Be sure you've an active internet connection